erobwen/causality/README.md

 # Comparison

 Causality could work as a replacement for MobX.
-Some early, and perhaps non-conclusive experiments indicate that causality could potentially be twice as fast as MobX.
+Some early, and perhaps non-conclusive experiments indicate that causality could potentially be almost twice as fast as MobX.
 It also takes full advantage of ES6/proxies.
 Causality also offers more advanced features such as cached, reCached and withoutSideEffects.
-On the other hand, MobX is a more mature library with a supporting community.
+On the other hand, MobX is a more mature library with a large supporting community and better integration with other libraries.

 ![Alt text](/performance.png?raw=true "Causality Logotype")